 ABOUT US: Located at 1300 Gendy Street, the FWCAC is part of the most architecturally significant museum districts in the United States.
 The striking modern Herbert Bayer building (with a later O’Neil Ford addition) opened to the public in 1954 as home to one of the most prestigious and oldest collecting organizations in the state of Texas, the Modern Museum of Fort Worth.
 When, in 2002, the Modern moved down the street, the Fort Worth Community Arts Center opened.
 The building has exhibited world class art and supported the performing arts for more than half a century.
 The Arts Council manages the FWCAC, provides leadership and funding to local arts organizations through our competitive Grants Program and administers the Fort Worth Public Art program.

-SUBMISSION: Images must be JPEGs with minimum width/height of 800 pixels, maximum size as 3MB.
-Do not use spaces or special characters (!@$, etc) in image file names.
+SUBMISSION: Work will be juried from images submitted only through the gallery’s online submission. $30 submission fee.
+Must submit 10 to 20 pieces for consideration.
+Images must be JPEGs with minimum width/height of 800 pixels, maximum size as 3MB.
+Make sure the file name corresponds with the title of the work and do not use spaces or special characters (!@$, etc) in the image file names.
 Video and audio files can be submitted through links.
 FWCAC reserves the right to reject inaccurately represented work, or incomplete submission.

 PRESENTATION: Work must be suitably framed (or sides cleanly finished or painted) and ready for hanging.
 D-rings should be used for heavy works, wires for works under 5lbs.
 Drawings, prints, watercolors and pastels on paper must be under Plexiglass.

 SALES: All work will be for sale unless the artist informs the gallery to the contrary.
 25% of proceeds from sales will go to FWCAC and the remainder to the artists.